 Simple coconut macaroons are a delicious cookie treat filled with shredded coconut, egg whites, a little bit of sugar, a pinch of salt, and flavored extract.
-These coconut cookies are easy to make and are extra special on the dessert table.
+These coconut cookies are easy to make and are extra special on the dessert table or on holiday cookie trays.

 Best coconut macaroons